Momayaz/Reading-Notes/401-Read/Read20.md

 import django
 print(django.get_version())
 3.1
-# You may have another version of Django installed
+You may have another version of Django installed
-if you want to dig deep into Django click here